ibuetler/e1pub/hacking-lab-livecd-installation/install-livecd-en.md

 After the first login you will see the graphical user interface of the Hacking-Lab LiveCD.

-## Language of the keyboard
+## Language / layout of the keyboard
-The keyboard on the LiveCD is set to US English.
+The keyboard on the LiveCD is set to US English layout.
 You can conveniently change the keyboard via a menu item.
 For example, for Swiss-German:

 1. click on Start (top left)
 2. click on 00-About